afermanich87/belly_button_challenge/README.md

 # belly_button_challenge

-My repository contains the following link to see my created dashboard.
+My repository contains the following GitHub Pages link:

-The dat
+The data folder contains the samples.json file that the data was read from.
+The StarterCode folder contains the final JavaScript code that was used to create both the bar and bubble charts.